DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Pintupi people in the Western desert region, anthropologist Fred Myers describes demand sharing as a form of equivalent exchange:

-Those who live together must, according to Pintupi notions, ‘help each other’.
+>Those who live together must, according to Pintupi notions, ‘help each other’.
 This means that, upon demand at least, co-residents should be willing to give food, clothing, and other material items or, as the case may be now, provide transportation or labor.
 In Pintupi understanding, the distribution of valued objects and services reflects and creates relatedness.
-Thus, they insist, those who live – or have regularly lived – together are *walytja*[^10], what we can translate as ‘relatives’ or ‘kin’.
+Thus, they insist, those who live – or have regularly lived – together are *walytja*,[^10] what we can translate as ‘relatives’ or ‘kin’.
 They must help each other, and such help, once given, should be reciprocated.[^11]

 Myers also notes that a wide range of relationships were conceptualized by Pintupi in terms of their own concept or metaphor of *kanyininpa*, a